evyatarmeged/stacknotifier/README.md

-#### Stackoverflow Notifier
+# Stackoverflow Notifier
-A cross-platform desktop application for Stackoverflow addicts
+> A cross-platform desktop application for Stackoverflow addicts

-### Description
-Stackoverflow notifier